 The 500 MDM is currently the largest cartridge that can be put on a Winchester M70 without major modifications.
 It is our biggest cartridge in true .500 caliber.
 It is designed as a heavy hitter to duplicate and exceed the ballistics of the 500 Nitro express, it does this with ease.
-Custom designed 550 gr bullets at 2250 fps.
-With the designs of the new CEB and North Forks one would never need a heavier bullet than the 500 gr CEB #13 profile.
+Custom Bullets from Cutting Edge Bullets and North Fork from 300 gr to 550 gr gives the 500 MDM a lot of versatility.
 All this on a Winchester M70 with a 20 inch barrel and comes in a 8-8.5 lbs.

 These rifles do require a stock from Accurate Innovations that has the aluminum chassis built in to absorb recoil and to keep from cracking the stock.
 Many of my rifles have Accurate Innovations stocks.
 They are simply the finest stock that can be put on a big bore rifle.

 We have many custom designed bullets available for the 500 MDM at reasonable prices.
-For the largest of dangerous game we have proper solids that have been proven in the field along with expanding Non Conventional bullets.
+For the largest of dangerous game we have proper designed Solids that have been proven in the field along with Trauma Inflicting Raptors from Cutting Edge and Expanding Cup Point Solids from North Fork.
+The 500 MDM is a hammer on large Dangerous Game.

 The first outing for the 500 MDM was in Australia in 2009 for buffalo herd reduction and a couple of very fine trophy bulls.
 Of 13 buffalo taken with the 500 MDM, 13 hit the ground where they stood.
 I was using a 470 gr SSK/Lehigh Copper HP at 2425 fps backed with a 510 gr SSK/Lehigh Solid at a reduced velocity of 2200 fps.
 Results were extraordinary, and final!